For lot's of people, medicine is a calling. Is it your calling?

 The Journey - Your Burning Desire

 It began in high school.
-Like everyone, I love to goof off.
+Like everyone, I love to waste time.

 I understand where they (or maybe you) are coming from.
-Many kids don't have the emotional and family support that I had growing up.
-My parents instilled a belief in myself that I could do whatever it was that was in my heart.
+Many kids don't have the emotional and family support I had growing up.
+My parents instilled a belief in me that I could do whatever was in my heart.
 This is the main reason I made it to where I am today.

 Many kids will never get this type of support.
 It is our job to help those kids, help them to attain their true potential.